 The Zacks Expected Surprise Prediction, or ESP, works by locking in on the most up-to-date analyst earnings revisions because they can be more accurate than estimates from weeks or even months before the actual release date.
 The thinking is pretty straightforward: analysts who provide earnings estimates closer to the report are likely to have more information.

-By taking the percentage difference between the $0.51 Most Accurate Estimate and the $0.49 Zacks Consensus Estimate, Mosaic has an Earnings ESP of 3.06%.
-Investors should also know that MOS is just one of a large group of stocks with positive ESPs.
-All of these qualifying stocks can be filtered by ESP, Zacks Rank, % Surprise (Last Qtr.), and Reporting date.
+OVV has an Earnings ESP figure of 9.2%, which, as explained above, is calculated by taking the percentage difference between the $1.18 Most Accurate Estimate and the Zacks Consensus Estimate of $1.08.
+Ovintiv is one of just a large database of stocks with positive ESPs.
+These stocks can be filtered by ESP, Zacks Rank, % Surprise (Last Qtr.), and Reporting date.

 Find Stocks to Buy or Sell Before They're Reported